 Recovery Consistency Objective Critical Criteria:

-Unify Recovery Consistency Objective results and describe the risks of Recovery Consistency Objective sustainability.
+Dissect Recovery Consistency Objective strategies and adjust implementation of Recovery Consistency Objective.

 Recovery Time Actual Critical Criteria:

-Check Recovery Time Actual issues and observe effective Recovery Time Actual.
+Co-operate on Recovery Time Actual goals and spearhead techniques for implementing Recovery Time Actual.

 Recovery point objective Critical Criteria: